gangdong/gangdong.github.io/_posts/2021-03-20-Blog-mathjax.markdown

 toc: true
 sidebar: true
 ---
 When writing posts, I need to display mathematics sometimes.
 MathJax helped me do it easily without using image or flash.
-This article will introduce what MathJax is and how to use MathJax display mathematics when writing post.
+This article will introduce what MathJax is and how to use MathJax display mathematics.

 ## What is MathJax?